pdp-princeton/PDP-schedule/index.md

 <br>

-To subscribe to the mailing list, please email Qihong/Q: <qlu@princeton.edu>
+To subscribe to the mailing list, please email Qihong/Q:
+<a href="qlu@princeton.edu">qlu@princeton.edu</a>

-To unsubscribe: send a blank email to: <PDPGROUP-signoff-request@LISTS.PRINCETON.EDU>
+To unsubscribe: send a blank email to:
+<a href="PDPGROUP-signoff-request@LISTS.PRINCETON.EDU">PDPGROUP-signoff-request@LISTS.PRINCETON.EDU</a>